kunalSHU/MeanStackApp/README.md

 ## Edit a file
 ## To run the server use npm run dev, To run the front end use ng serve -o
+## To create a service use ng g s services/task command: Services will be used to makes REST calls to the db, make it inside src
 You’ll start by editing this README file to learn how to edit a file in Bitbucket.

 1. Click **Source** on the left side.